 - Length of commitment of training

 All team training must also be done on the same days and times.
-Please contact Tony for more information.
+Please contact Brigit for more information.